MidnightDreamerX17/skill20/Optional/Feats.md

 - **Magic Spell Specialization** (specific) - One magic spell is considered to be a lower circle.
 This feat can only be taken once per spell.
 - **Magic Weapon Charge** (requires Wizard Power skill) - The character can expend a 1st-circle Wizard spell energy to make the whole party's weapons able to damage incorporeal, gelatinous, and other such creatures.
 This effect lasts for a number of rounds equal to the character's Experience Level.
 This is not considered to be a spell casting.
 - **Magical Aptitude** - The character gains a bonus of +2 to identify the magical specifics of anything.
-- **Mana Heal** (requires Experience Level 10) - The character only needs 6 hours of sleep to regain all spell energies.
+- **Mana Heal** (requires Experience Level 10) - The character only needs 6 hours of sleep or maintenance to regain all spell energies.
 - **Mariner** - The character gains a bonus of +4 to checks relating to oceans, survival in them, and traversing through them.
 - **Mountaineer** - The character gains a bonus of +4 to checks relating to mountains, survival in them, and traversing through them.
 - **Mysterious Bag** - The character can instantly send items to their home.
 However, they must go back home to get those items back.